wp-plugins/real-user-monitoring-by-pingdom/readme.txt

 **Does this capture any type of PII (Personally Identifiable Information)?**

-No, we do not collect any PII-data and we don’t store IP-addresses (yes, we use the IP-address to determine which country the visitor is from, but it’s not stored).
+No, we do not collect any PII-data and we don't store IP-addresses (yes, we use the IP-address to determine which country the visitor is from, but it's not stored).
 All data collected is merely that from the browser.

 == Screenshots ==